inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/breaking-changes/breaking-changes.md

 id: Breaking Changes
 title: Breaking Changes
 ---
-## Breaking changes in 2.X.X
+## Breaking changes in 2.0.0

 ### Integration of the OpenTelemetry OpenCensus Shim

 Starting with the current release, inspectIT Ocelot migrates from OpenCensus to [OpenTelemetry](https://github.com/open-telemetry).
 As a first step, we include the [OpenTelemetry OpenCensus Shim](https://github.com/open-telemetry/opentelemetry-java/tree/main/opencensus-shim). inspectIT Ocelot still uses and supports the [OpenCensus-API](https://opencensus.io/quickstart/java/), but the exporter implementations of OpenTelemetry are used.

-### Updated trace and metric exporter services
+### AutoTracing currently not available

-Due to the migration from OpenCensus to OpenTelemetry, several trace and metric exporter services are disabled or have been removed.
-The only exporters supported in the current version are `Logging` [metric](metrics/metric-exporters.md#logging) and [trace](tracing/tracing-exporters.md#logging) exporters.
+Due to the migration from OpenCensus to OpenTelemetry, the agent's AutoTracing feature is currently **not** available.

-The [Jaeger](tracing/tracing-exporters.md#jaeger-exporter) and [Zipkin](tracing/tracing-exporters.md#zipking-exporter) trace exporters as well as the [Prometheus](metrics/metric-exporters.md#prometheus-exporter) and [InfluxDB](metrics/metric-exporters.md#influxdb-exporter) metric exporters are disabled until they are properly integrated with OpenTelemetry.
+The AutoTracing feature will be available again in the next release of the inspectIT Ocelot agent.

+### Updated and removed exporter

+#### Removed `OpenCensusAgentExporter`

-The `OpenCensus Agent Exporter` (for metrics and traces) has been completely removed and will not be supported in the future.
+Due to the migration from OpenCensus to OpenTelemetry, the `OpenCensus Agent Exporter` (for metrics and traces) has been removed and will not be supported in the future.

+#### Added `OTLPMetricsExporter` and `OTLPTraceExporter`

+Due to the migration to OpenTelemetry, inspectIT Ocelot now supports OpenTelemetry Protocol (OTLP) exporter for metrics and tracing.

+#### Exporter property `url` and `grpc` replaced by `endpoint`

+Due to the migration to OpenTelemetry, we approach the naming of OpenTelemetry for the exporters' properties.
+For this, the previously used properties `url` and `grpc` are replaced by the property `endpoint`.
+The deprecated properties `url` and `grpc` are still supported in this release but will be removed in future releases.

+#### New property `protocol` for Jaeger and OTLP exporter

+This release introduces the property `protocol` for the Jaeger and OpenTelemetry Protocol (OTLP) exporter.
+In case for Jaeger, supported protocols are `http/thrift` and `grpc`.
+For OTLP, supported protocols are `grpc` and `http/protobuf`.

 ## Breaking changes in 1.16.0